Nexushunter/second-brain/README.md

+> [!info]
-This is not an obsidian vault as it doesn't include a `.obsidian` directory.
+> This is not an obsidian vault as it doesn't include a `.obsidian` directory.
 This was excluded as you should create your own vault so that Obsidian can generate a unique workspace id for you.

 # Getting Started